 ISVWorld publishes 2 types of growth projections: short term and long term.
 They are available on the vendor profile page.
 Additionally, long term growth projections can be applied as a filter on the companies search page.

 Long Term: Created based on all the (historic) data we have for an ISV.
-Long term growth prediction takes into account "how modern" ISV's application portfolio is and how up-to-date their products are.
-For example, having IoT, or API or using Microservices increases growth potential, not having a Cloud based product decreases it.
+Long-term growth prediction takes into account "how modern" the ISV's application portfolio is and how up-to-date its products are.
+For example, having IoT, or API or using Microservices increases growth potential, but not having a Cloud-based product decreases the growth potential.
 Being active in 'hot' industries increases growth potential, the opposite decreases it.

 We don't make an explicit distinction between B2B and B2C ISVs.

-In the past we looked at collecting information if an ISV is B2B or B2C oriented.
-However, with the BYOD (Bring Your Own Device) practice emerging and with many successful B2B/Enterprise software applications actually having their roots either in B2C or in simple departmental tools, we felt the boundaries between the two have completely disappeared.
+In the past we did make distinctions and estimated whether an ISV was B2B or B2C oriented.
+However, with many successful B2B/Enterprise software applications actually having their roots either in B2C or in simple departmental tools, we felt the boundaries between the two have completely disappeared

 Therefore, we decided that application categories were actually better indicators.
 For example, categories like ERP, CRM or Marketing Software were complete B2B and others like Anti Virus/Security, Desktop Productivity or Graphics/Imaging were a mix of B2B and B2C.